 If you decide that you want to apply for a DRO we suggest that you contact the Step Change debt Charity who will be able to manage your application for you.

-Only a brief overview of the Debt Relief Order solution is given here.
-For more information, please see one of our dedicated information websites:
+More information about the solution is available in the left hand column.
+However only a brief overview is given here.
+For more details and advice please see one of our dedicated information websites:

 As well as the information found on this website the Government’s Insolvency Service has produced a useful guide to personal debt solutions which you might also find useful: “In Debt – Dealing with your creditors”.

 Money Helper (provided by the Money & Pension Service) is an independent service set up by the Government to provide people with free advice about all aspects of personal finances.
 For further information, please follow this link: Help if you are struggling with debt.

 It is also recommended that you read this one page document produced by the Money & Pensions Service entitled “Dealing with debt – 5 things you should know”.